MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-Team.md

 ```
 PS> Get-Team -MailNickName "BusinessDevelopment"
 ```
-Returns the team that matches the specified MailNickName
+Returns the team that with the specified MailNickName.
+(This acts as a filter rather than an exact match).

 ### Example 4
 ```